znly/rules_go/README.md

 * Decide on the name of your package, eg. `github.com/joe/project`.
 It's important to choose a name that will match where others will download your code.
 This will be a prefix for import paths within your project.
-* Add the following to your WORKSPACE file:
+* Create a file at the top of your repository named `WORKSPACE`, and add the following code, verbatim.
+This will let Bazel fetch necessary dependencies from this repository and a few others.
+You can add more external dependencies to this file later (see [go_repository](#go_repository) below).

     ```bzl
     git_repository(